DeimanteDav/Quiz-frontent/README.md

 Welcome to the Quiz Page built with ReactJS! 🚀

 ## Overview
-Explore interactive quizzes with this user-friendly ReactJS application.
+Welcome to Quiz-React, a dynamic and engaging quiz platform built with ReactJS and styled with SCSS, including the use of Material-UI!
 Create and join groups, connect with friends, enjoy engaging quizzes, while keeping an eye on the leaderboards.
 It's a dynamic space for learning and fun!

 ## Features